bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization/emptyinput/http/insecure-fails.md

 tags: needs_assistance
 ---

-A negative number indicates an error on the client side.
+As I said, a negative status number indicates an error on the client side.

 Here are the possible values that I'm aware of: